Articles of Association

 The Board of Directors shall decide on the granting of procuration.
 Procuration may be granted only so that two holders of procuration may sign jointly, or any holder of procuration singly together with any member of the Board or together with a person authorized by the Board to sign for the company.

-For the purpose of audit of the company’s accounts and administration, the company shall have at least one (1) auditor, who shall have (1) deputy.
-An auditing firm can also be appointed as auditor.
-If an auditing firm approved by the Central Chamber of Commerce in Finland is appointed as auditor, no deputy is required.
+The company shall have at least one (1) auditor, who shall have one (1) deputy, for the purpose of auditing the company’s accounts and governance.
+An auditing firm can also be appointed as the auditor.
+If an auditing firm that is entered in the register of auditors of the Finnish Patent and Registration Office (PRH) and whose key audit partner is an Authorised Public Accountant is appointed the auditor, no deputy is required.

-The term of office of the auditors is the financial year and their duties shall cease at the close of the following General Meeting.
+The term of office of the auditors is the financial year and their duties will cease at the close of the following Annual General Meeting.

 8. Invitation to General Meeting

-General Meetings shall be announced in at least three newspapers published by the company or its subsidiary or else in writing to shareholders by registered letter not earlier than three (3) months and not later than three (3) weeks prior to the meeting date.
-The invitation to a General Meeting shall, however, be delivered no later than nine (9) days before the record date for the meeting.
+General meetings shall be announced in at least one of the widely read media, or on the company website, or else in writing to shareholders by registered letter no earlier than three (3) months and no later than three (3) weeks prior to the meeting date.
+The invitation to the General Meeting shall, however, be delivered no later than nine (9) days before the record date for the meeting.

 To be entitled to attend a General Meeting, a shareholder shall notify the company of his or her attendance by the date specified by the Board of Directors in the invitation to the General Meeting.
 The date so indicated shall not be earlier than ten (10) days prior to the meeting.